First at last: Earnhardt’s lone 500 victory still resonates

 —

 Earnhardt had a number of fluky failures in the Daytona 500.
-In 1997, with 10 laps to go and running near the front, he was involved in a late crash that sent his car flipping down on the backstretch.
+In 1997, with 10 laps to go and running near the front, he was involved in a late crash on the backstretch.
 In 1993, Dale Jarrett passed him for the lead on the last lap.
-In 1991, he obliterated a seagull on the backstretch, damaging his radiator and forcing him to pit for repairs.
-In 1990, he cut a tire less than mile from the finish line, allowing Derrike Cope to steal one of his two career victories.
+In 1991, he obliterated a seagull on the backstretch, damaging his radiator.
+In 1990, he cut a tire less than mile from the finish line.

-McReynolds: I think knowing the history and all the things that had bitten that 3 car with Dale driving it for the previous 19 Daytona 500s, you knew until you absolutely saw that checkered flag wave that race was not over, that it was not in the books, that it was not a done deal.
+McReynolds: You knew until you absolutely saw that checkered flag wave that race was not over, that it was not in the books, that it was not a done deal.

 Waltrip: It got down to the end of the race, I said, `Who’s leading?’
 (Crew chief Jeff Hammond) said, `Dale.’
 I said, `Well, he won’t win.’
 He never had.
 Always something would happen, but this day he pulled it off.